Communities

 Hit + because if this is not duplicate, it is the first to raise an important point.
 But no, absolutely not, your expectation is hugely wrong.

-Logician‭ wrote over 3 years ago · edited over 3 years ago
+Logician‭ wrote about 4 years ago · edited about 4 years ago

 Something about the default sorting is way off because I don’t think this down voted 11 times to 1 question should be the first one I see when I come to Meta